-Hibiscus Island Island has a large park, tennis and basketball courts, a racquetball court, and a children’s playground.
+Hibiscus Island shares a large park with neighboring Palm Island.
+The park has tennis and basketball courts, a racquetball court, and a children’s playground.

 In Miami Beach, South Beach is nicknamed the American Riviera and an Art Deco hotspot.
 Ocean Drive is known as the Art Deco District, a collection of buildings featuring art deco architecture.
 For outdoor dining and shopping, head to Lincoln Road.